zowe/docs-site/docs/getting-started/zowe-architecture.md

 ## API Mediation Layer

-AC\THe API Mediation Layer is a collection of services for management and administration of APIs, and is comprised of the following components that are described in detail below:
+The API Mediation Layer is a collection of services for management and administration of APIs, and is comprised of the following components that are described in detail below:

 * API Gateway
 * API Catalog